OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-147.md

 ## Psalm 147:3

-> He mends the brokenhearted
+> He mends the broken-hearted
 > And heals their wounds.

 ## Psalm 147:4